vasilisvg/tschicholds-figures/eighteen-2/article.md

 # Two asymmetrical columns

+The [classic idea of a two page layout in a book](../eighteen-3/) is not common on the web.
+We also don't have the restriction of a fold in the middle of the two pages.
+We can use the whole width to lay our column out.

-This is clearly an asymmetrical layout.
-The main column is `16.66%` wider than the [common layout for a book](../eighteen-3/).
+This is an asymmetrical layout.
+The main column is `5.55%` wider and extends to the exact middle of the page, which seems like a natural place to align things with.
 The left top still aligns with a diagonal, as does the left bottom when you scroll all the way down.
-On the right it touches no significant line at all.
-It would be interesting to see if blocks that lack touch points look somehow *ugly*.
-Hard to tell.

-The second column is `16.66%` less wide than the common book layout.
-It touches two diagonal lines: the right top, and the bottom right corners.
-This column too touches no significant line at all on the left.
+The second column is `5.55%` less wide.
+It touches three diagonal lines: the right top, and the two bottom corners.

 The margins are the same as in the [classic book layout](../eighteen-3/).
 A `margin-top` of `11.11vh`, a left and right margin of `11.11%`, and a `margin-bottom` of `22.222vh`.
 The width is `33.333%`.
 This corresponds to the layouts described in Tschicholds essays.